Skills, career opportunities and employment related to study of social sciences

 Social sciences qualifications provide an excellent background for a wide range of careers.
 Opportunities can be found across all sectors and in a number of occupations.
 Education, central and local government, finance, health and social care, law, the media, public services, campaigning and research are frequent career choices.

 Within the public sector, openings can be found in all areas of the criminal justice system, such as the police, prison and probation* services (*social work in Scotland), also administration and management of social services.
 Positions within civil and diplomatic services and local government are also popular choices.
-However, a consequence of the public spending cuts is expected to be a reduction in recruitment at all levels and currently in some UK regions, services such as the police and probation have halted recruitment completely.

 Other careers include